martin-ruseq/CyberProject-Y3/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://cyberproject-marcinrusiecki.streamlit.app/)

 ## Code of Conduct :scroll:
 Please note that this project has a Code of Conduct.
 By participating in this project, you agree to abide by its terms.
-See the [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) file for more information.
+See the [Conduct Of Code](./CODE_OF_CONDUCT.md) for more information.

 ## Contributing :handshake:
 Here you can find the [Contributing Guidelines](./CONTRIBUTING.md) for this project.